pedrolcl/VMPK/README.md

 This option is OFF by default.
 Useful for portable builds.
 * BUILD_DOCS: create the man page from XML sources (ON by default).
 If OFF, then a pre-built man page included in the source tarball is installed.
-* USE_QT5: Choose Qt5 instead of Qt6 to build.
+* USE_QT5: Prefer building with Qt5 instead of Qt6.
 Off by default.

 example:

-    $ cmake . -DENABLE_DBUS=No
+    $ cmake  -S vmpk-x.y.z -B vmpk-x.y.z-build -DENABLE_DBUS=No

 ## NOTES FOR LINUX USERS